-Before you respond to the questionnaire you should read all the documentation enclosed with this application including the applicant's non-confidential submission, the booklet Australia's Anti-Dumping and Countervailing Administration and the Anti-Dumping Notice notifying the initiation of the investigation.
+Before you respond to the questionnaire you should read all the key documentation related to this application including the applicant's non-confidential response and the Anti-Dumping Notice notifying the initiation of the investigation.
+These documents are available on the Commission's website, www.adcommision.gov.au

 We also advise that you read the attached glossary of terms.

-If you require further assistance, or you are having difficulties completing your submission, please contact the investigation case manager.
+If you require further assistance, or you are having difficulties completing your response, please contact the Case Manager.
 The Commission will need to know the reasons.

-SECTION A COMPANY STRUCTURE AND OPERATIONS
+SECTION A - COMPANY STRUCTURE AND OPERATIONS